Image by michelbinkhorst

 You may be wondering how to stop cats from eating plants.
 Again, there are no absolutes, but there are a few things you can try.
 Cats hate getting wet.
 Therefore, when you catch cats nibbling on your garden plants, you could try spraying them down with a garden hose or water gun to reinforce the fact that they are unwanted near your plants.

-Alternatively, you can choose to incorporate plants that cats do not find attractive or tasty and are known to avoid.
+Learning how to repel cats with plants is another alternative.
+You can choose to incorporate plants that cats do not find attractive or tasty and are known to avoid.
 For instance, some plants emit odors that cats find offensive, such as the scaredy-cat plant (Coleus canina).
 Other plants often recommended for keeping cats away include rue, lavender, rosemary, and pennyroyal.